ArthurSonzogni/chromiumos-platform2/screen-capture-utils/design.md

 ### Display orientation

-Tablets can be rotated, and we don't handle this yet, sorry!
-You will have to turn you head 90 degrees to the left to view the display in the correct orientation for now.
+Tablets can be rotated, you can pass --rotate to `screenshot` and `kmsvnc` to rotate the captured screeen 90 degrees clockwise.
+This works correctly with `kukui` devices.
+Other orientations are not supported at this moment in the sprit of YAGNI.

 ### Keyboard handling